sunjiangming/PRS_MCCP/README.md

     $covar_col: column numbers indciating covariates

-    $impute: set as 1 if impute missing values
+    $impute: set as 1 if you want to impute missing values

     $ofile: output file
 ```